-Chestnut Class have the opportunity to earn 'golden time' each week.
-Table points are awarded for on-task learning and the table with the most points each week can choose their golden time activity first.
-Raffle tickets are awarded for exceptional work and for completed homework activities - 5 raffle tickets can be swapped for a small prize.
-Children can also earn the star of the day award, which means that they can take home Bruce the Bear for the night or the weekend.
+Chestnut Class have a behaviour chart on the wall where children can earn 5 minutes each day towards 'golden time' on Friday.
+Children can also earn the star of the day award, which means that they can take home Bruce the Bear for the night or the weekend and fill in his activity diary.
 House points, verbal praise and stickers are also used to motivate the children.